codecomfort/bitflyer-data-getter/README.md

 ## How to run(local)

-1. Set your environment variables
+1. (optional)Set your environment variables
-    - export DISCORD_POST_URL="your discord webhooks address" (optional)
+    - export DISCORD_POST_URL="your discord webhooks address"
-    - export S3_BUCKER_NAME="your S3 bucket name"

 2. Edit sample data in lambda_function.py